bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 immediate feedback to users, but also to protect against malicious data submission and to ensure data integrity.

-Let\'s examine how HTML allows you to do simple client-side validation.
+Let&apos;s examine how HTML allows you to do simple client-side validation.

 HTML has several input types that are validated by the web browser.